HBenzaoui/socialIcon-animation/README.md

 # socialIcon-animation

-This is a cool animation for social icons using only css
+This is a cool animation for social icons i have made using only css

 Demo